thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         *(BYO food and drinks may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are)*

+        **I am short on time can you please help me out with catering/drinks?**

+        Yes, we also offer catering and drinks service for your convenience.
+Please request our full catering list as advance bookings are required.
+We offer a range of catering options from grazing boards, to canapes and private chefs.

+        (Catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are)

         **Do you have Eskies on board?**